 Besides, the fermentation of white wine must happen at lower temperatures to preserve fruit and flower flavors.
 In contrast, red grape juice ferments at higher temperatures.
 And higher temperatures increase the speed by which the must absorbs color and tannins from the solids.

 By the way, in some cases, vintners follow red wine techniques when processing white grapes: They let the white grapes ferment together with the solids.
 The result is an orange-colored wine.

 Finally, the aging process of white and red wine differs as well.
-White wine usually ages in steel tanks that limit its exposure to oxygen to keeps it fresh and crisp.
+White wine usually ages in steel tanks that limit its exposure to oxygen to keep it fresh and crisp.
 But for reds, winemakers prefer oak barrels.
-These containers breathe and expose the wine to more oxygen, so tannins decrease.
+These containers breathe and expose the wine to more oxygen, so tannins become softer.
 Besides, the wine loses its floral and fruity notes but develops more smoothness and additional rich flavors such as vanilla, nuts, spices, and smoky aromas.

 In general, white wines pair well with light dishes.
 They go with salads, poultry, fish, and seafood.
-White wines can also be a good match for spicy Asian foods and fruits, soft cheeses, and they’re great on their own as an aperitif.
+White wines can also be a good match for spicy Asian foods, fruits, soft cheeses, and they are great on their own as an aperitif.

 When looking for a wine to pair with richer, heavier dishes, you should go for red wines.
 Reds pair well with steak, chops, ragouts, roasts, and similar meat dishes.
-They’re also great to drink with salty and spicy cheeses as well as with many sweet desserts.
+They are also great to drink with salty and spicy cheeses as well as with many sweet desserts.